top of page

 HOW TO GET THERE

 Easiest way to get to Havasuapai is to fly into Las Vegas or Phoenix, rent a car and then drive to the trailhead.
 We opted for Vegas, and it was a four hour drive (Phoenix is five hours).
-On the drive in, you will be stopped at a Ranger Station a few miles from the trailhead parking lot.
-Rangers will check reservation documents, as well as search the vehicle for contraband (alcohol, drones, coolers and floaties are not permitted in Havasupai).
-From the trailhead parking lot, it's a six mile hike to Supai Village, and then another two mile hike to the Campground and Havasu Falls.
+On the drive in, you stop at a Ranger Station a few miles from the trailhead parking lot.
+Rangers check reservation documents, and search the vehicle for contraband (alcohol, drones, coolers and floaties are not permitted in Havasupai).
+From the trailhead parking lot, it’s a six mile hike to Supai Village, and then another two mile hike to the Campground and Havasu Falls.
 Alternatively, there is a helicopter that visitors can take to/from Havasuapi.
-It's $85 per person, and the flight take approximately five minutes.
+It’s $85 per person, and the flight take approximately five minutes.
 However, the helicopter is first come first serve with priority given to the local Supai people.

 THE ROUTE